PROGRAM SCHEDULED for June 8-11, 2015 | Newark, New Jersey

 Which compliance program is right for me: East or West Coast?

-Each Compliance Program offered by Seton Hall Law was created for and tailored to a different audience and each has an independent advisory board.
+Each certificate in healthcare compliance offered by Seton Hall Law was created for and tailored to a different audience and each has an independent advisory board.

 - Both Programs:

 - Provide a strong legal and ethical foundation for compliance and legal professionals;

 - Offer opportunities to meet with and learn from other life sciences professionals;

 - Offer practical insights into how to identify and address life sciences compliance risks and build effective compliance programs; and

 - Provide a certificate to each attendee upon completion of the program.

 Pharmaceutical and medical device professionals in compliance, legal, regulatory and medical affairs, sales, marketing, grants and related areas, as well as, outside counsel who represent healthcare companies.
 The Program is recommended for those who would benefit from an introduction (or an update) to the complex set of laws, regulations and issues affecting the drug and device industries and the government's approach to monitoring and prosecuting violators.
 It is not recommended for chief or senior compliance officers who are experts in compliance matters.